Today is International Women’s Day, so to celebrate, we want to introduce you to the legendary ladies in Bali who are fighting to making a difference.

 INSPIRATIONAL FEMALE FIGURES IN BALI

-Beginning with the new generation of activists, Bali is home to the inspiring young girls from Bye Bye Plastic Bags, Isabel and Melati.
+Beginning with the new generation of activists, Bali is home to the inspiring young ladies from Bye Bye Plastic Bags, sisters Isabel and Melati Wijsen.
 At just 13 and 15 years-old, these legendary ladies convinced the government to ban environmentally devastating plastic bags on the island.
-They even spoke at international TED Talks around the world, and we’ve never seen so many recycled bags in Bali since.
-Also fighting for a cleaner, greener future is the group of Mums from IbuBumi Bali (an eco-friendly home-products store) and long-time expat Electra Gillies, founder of the gorgeous Eco Gypsy Houses, whose online eco magazine promotes environmentally friendly travel, sustainable living and she even sells her own ethical beachwear.
+They even speak at international TED Talks around the world, and since their campaign began, we’ve never seen so many recycled bags in Bali.
+Also fighting for a cleaner, greener future is Silvija Rumiha from Zero Waste Bali, alongside the Mums from IbuBumi Bali (an eco-friendly home-products store), and we’re even seeing a movement towards wholly-sustainable design projects from heroes like Elora Hardy, the creative brains behind Ibuku and Bali’s Green School and Green Village.

-Then there’s the “Queen of Ubud” Janet DeNeefe.
+One lady fighting for the people of Bali is the “Queen of Ubud” Janet DeNeefe.
 Janet launched the Ubud Writers and Readers Festival from the not-for-profit Yayasan Mudra Swari Saraswati foundation – a healing project in response to the first Bali bombing.
-The festival came about as a way to bring the crowds back to Bali after the tragedy.
-Now, the festival brings in an international crowd who live and love Bali’s culture.
+The festival came about as a way to bring the crowds back to Bali after the tragedy, and during the pandemic, the 2021 Ubud Writers and Readers Festival played an enormous role in raising money to support local families in need.

-For those less fortunate to be able to read and write, local Balinese Kadek Ridoi Rahayu is a devoted supporter of the Children Protection Institution of Bali.
+Adding to the endless list of inspirational women in Bali is Kim Farr, founder of Bali Street Mums Project.
+Born in 2015, the foundation aims to break the tragic cycle of poverty and female trafficking that lasts for generations.
+Another lady on-the-ground and helping local families is the wonderful Margaret Barry, the founder of the Bali Children Foundation which helps underprivileged children complete school and later find employment.
+Similarly, Kadek Ridoi Rahayu is a devoted supporter of the Children Protection Institution of Bali.
 She’s a strong advocate for children’s rights and through her unremitting dedication to the cause, has been recognised as an Indonesian Young Leader by UNICEF.

 Also fighting for continuous change is Janice Girardi, founder of the Bali Animal Welfare Association.
 Janice and the BAWA team work around the clock battling to save Bali’s dogs, cats and heritage animals.
 Together with international donations, Janice helps fund BAWA with her own jewellery line, and she’s not the only fearless female expat here who has set up her own organisation…

 Elizabeth Grant Suttie of Villa Kitty Bali has dedicated her life to rescuing Bali’s abandoned cats, now with over 100 (and counting) resident felines in her care.
-She’s joined by an army of other local female heroes who have also kickstarted their own animal charities, including Prue Barber from Mission Pawsible, Rhonda Lepsch from Jet Set Petz, the including female-led team at Bali Pet Crusaders and BARC, and sooo many more, including the incredibly devoted solo rescuers like Kris Ritchie and Franci of I Love Bali Dogs.
+She’s joined by an army of other local female heroes who have also kickstarted their own animal charities, including Prue Barber from Mission Paws’ible (who is gearing up to launch Bali’s first ever healing centre for injured animals), Rhonda Lepsch from Jet Set Petz, the female-led team at Bali Pet Crusaders and sooo many more, including the incredibly devoted solo rescuers like Kris Ritchie and Franci of I Love Bali Dogs.

 Happy International Women’s Day, Honeys!

-To learn more about International Women’s Day and the amazing women featured in this year’s #ChooseToChallenge theme, check out the official International Women’s Day website.
+To learn more about International Women’s Day and the amazing women featured in this year’s #EmbraceEquity theme, check out the official International Women’s Day website.